kevinlondon/kevinlondon.github.io/_drafts/advice-for-job-hunt.md

 [This
 article](https://www.asme.org/career-education/articles/job-hunting/6-tips-for-writing-an-effective-resume)
-has a decent set of recommendations in it as well.
+has a set of recommendations in it as well.

-I once applied for a tech job in the film industry and left on my resume that I had experience as a film colorist because I felt it would be relevant.
-I got a question about it at every interview.
+I once applied for a tech job at a company that serves the film industry.
+I had experience as a film colorist and left it on my resume because I felt it would be relevant.
+I got questioned about it at every single interview.
+It usually went like this:

 Them: "Are you sure you don't want to be a colorist?"
 Me: "Yes, that's why I'm applying here!"
+Them: "You mean you don't want to work in the film indstry?"
+Me: -places face in palm-

 Hopefully that does not happen to you.
+If you craft your resume so that you're putting the most relevant skills on it, I think you'll do fine.

-Feel free to send your resume my way and I'll offer you feedback as well.
+If you have questions about your resume, you can send it to me and I'll offer some feedback as well.

 ### Keep a spreadsheet to track where you apply

-I kept a Google Spreadsheet with a list of the places I had applied, description of each position, dates for the steps I completed, and notes or thoughts I had along the way.
+I kept a Google Spreadsheet with a list of the places I had applied, description of each position, dates for each interview, and notes or thoughts I had along the way.

-Detailed notes can help you make decide which company to choose, especially if you get more than one offer, and can come in handy if you decide you'd like to apply somewhere in the future.
+Detailed notes can help you decide which company to choose, especially if you get more than one offer, and can come in handy if you don't pass the interviews and would like to reapply later.

 ### Keep a positive attitude